BroadleafCommerce/BroadleafCommerce/BroadleafCommerce/doc/readme.txt

 4. WHERE TO START?

-* A Broadleaf Commerce Demo/Admin guide is available on the support wiki: http://broadleafcommerce.org/trac/wiki/quickStartGuide.
-This guide provides instructions for deploying and running a local instance of the Broadleaf Commerce Demo and/or Admin.

-* A Quick Start guide is available on the Broadleaf Commerce support wiki: http://broadleafcommerce.org/trac/wiki/quickStartGuide.
-This guide provides the minimum information needed to get up and running with the Broadleaf Commerce framework in your own application.
+* Please refer to the Broadleaf Commerce documentation wiki for information on running the demonstration and developing applications on top of Broadleaf Commerce (http://www.broadleafcommerce.org/trac).